atomsandbits/atomsandbits/README.md

 ## Contributing

 atoms+bits is an open source project and we are very happy to accept community contributions.
+All development happens through  [GitLab](https://gitlab.com/atomsandbits/atomsandbits/issues).

-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## License